Milk (drag queen): Career

+Drag

 After moving to New York City in 2012, Donigan began a full-time career as a drag performer.
 Donigan first gained attention when he appeared on season six of RuPaul's Drag Race in 2014.
 Out of 14 contestants, Milk placed ninth overall, losing a lip-sync to Trinity K. Bonet in the sixth episode.
 On October 20, 2017, Donigan was announced as one of the 10 contestants for RuPaul's Drag Race All Stars 3.
 He was eliminated by Kennedy Davenport in the third episode, placing 8th.
 He again placed ninth after Morgan McMichaels returned to the competition.

 Outside of Drag Race, Donigan has modeled for Marc Jacobs's Spring/Summer 2016 Campaign and Vivienne Westwood's S/S 2018 campaign.
 He was featured in Perry Ellis's Fall 2018 collection.
-In print work, he was on the cover of Hello Mr. magazine's third issue and featured in the third issue of Gayletter and in the January 2018 issue of Gay Times.
+In print work, he was featured on the cover of Hello Mr. magazine's third issue and featured in the third issue of Gayletter and in the January 2018 issue of Gay Times.
 He was featured in a 2014 issue of Next Magazine.
 He was announced as the new face of Madonna's skincare line, MDNA Skin.
-In 2017 Milk appeared as Madonna in a video promoting the skincare range, dressing in several of her iconic costumes.
+In 2017, Milk appeared as Madonna in a video promoting the skincare range, dressing in several of her iconic costumes.

+Figure skating

+Donigan is a former elite figure skater who qualified to the 2009 U.S. Figure Skating Championships in Junior Ice Dance.
+He returned to competition in 2025, winning first place in the Gold Solo Pattern Dance and Gold Solo Free Dance categories at the U.S. Eastern Adult Sectional Championships.

 He performed at the Bryant Park Figure-Skating Rink for the Guys On Ice event as charity for the Ali Forney Center.